At a Glance

 SOAS University of London is the leading Higher Education institution in Europe specialising in the study of Asia, Africa and the Near and Middle East.
 SOAS University of London is positioned to play a leadingrole in reimagining higher education globally, with a new strategic plan in place as the basis for the renewal and revitalisation of the School which commits SOAS to both student responsiveness and research intensity.
 SOAS is moving towards a new model of international partnerships which is responsive to the transnational character of our global challenges.

-The SOAS School of Finance and Management is creating a pool of experienced teachers who are interested in joining us as and when a suitable teaching opportunity becomes available/arises.
+SOAS (Department of Gender Studies)is creating a pool of experienced teachers who are interested in joining us as and when a suitable teaching opportunity becomes available/arises.
 We are looking forteachers who are confident in teaching native and non-native students using the communicative approach.

 We are collecting speculative applications for teachers who can provide teaching online or on campus for non-degree, daytime and/or evening, language courses.